Water and waste

 Fluoride

-We add fluoride to our drinking water to prevent dental decay, as directed by the Victorian Government and endorsed by the National Health and Medical Research Council (NHMRC).
+We add fluoride to our drinking water to prevent dental decay, as directed by the Victorian Department of Health and endorsed by the National Health and Medical Research Council (NHMRC).

 The Geelong and Colac regions’ water supplies have been fluoridated since 2009 and 2010, respectively.
+Birregurra’s water supplies have been fluoridated since late 2024, when it was connected to the Colac system.
 Other supply areas are not currently connected to a fluoridated supply.

 The addition of fluoride to our drinking water is carefully controlled and monitored, and doesn’t change its taste, smell or colour.
-Fluoride is added to an optimum dosage of 1 part per million (1 milligram per litre), as declared by the NHMRC.
+Fluoride is added to an optimum dosage of 0.9 parts per million (0.9 milligrams per litre) as declared by the Department of Health and recommended by NHMRC.

 For more information, please contact the Department of Health.